Try these six delicious, inflammation-busting recipes

 - Sprinkle the rice with the vinegar, sugar, and salt while mixing with a spatula or rice paddle until the rice reaches body temperature.

-- Keep the rice covered with damp paper towels or napkin until the rice is ready to use (continue onto the directions).
+- Importantly, keep the rice covered with damp paper towels or napkin until the rice is ready to use (continue onto the directions).

 - Place a nori sheet lengthwise on a bamboo rolling mat, shiny-side down.
 Position the sheet about 1-inch from the edge of the mat, closest to you, and leave some of the bamboo mat exposed on either side of the nori sheet.

-- Wet your hands in cool water and take a handful of sushi rice.
+- Next, wet your hands in cool water and take a handful of sushi rice.
 Place the rice in the center of the nori and use your fingers to spread the rice evenly over the nori.
 Be sure to leave a 3/4-inch strip of nori uncovered on the far side.

 - Place salmon strips and some julienne vegetables, cucumber and avocado along the center of the rice.